AngelAlvarado/data/README.md

 #### Goal in my code

-Till November 6th 2016 (Friday night and Saturday night)
+Till November 6th 2016 (Friday night and Saturday night - Sun early morning)

 My implementation is based on Python 3.
 This solution requires pandas and numexpr libraries.

-After trying implementing this as with dictionaries and run out of memory I decided to use pandas dataframes and numexpr.
+After trying implementing this with dictionaries and run out of memory I decided to use pandas dataframes and numexpr.

-The goal is create a matrix with this form (@see sketch [3](./requirements/sketches/sketch3_20161106_032115.jpg) top-left corner).
+The goal is to create a matrix with the following structure: (@see sketch [3](./requirements/sketches/sketch3_20161106_032115.jpg) top-left corner).

             UserA   UserB  UserC
     UserA    1       0      0